OceanOutcomes/ocean-outcomes/news/_posts/2026-5-15-o2-on-the-water-inside-fisheries-alongside-crew.md

 ![photo+blog+image+6.png](https://s3.us-west-2.amazonaws.com/staticassets.oceanoutcomes.org/news+and+analysis/Inside+Fisheries+Alongside+Crews+Photo+Blog+/photo+blog+image+6.png)

-*Gabby Lout and an interpreter speak with the crew as part of the <a href="https://em4.fish/connecting-crews-and-vessels-emc4cs-latest-milestone-in-majuro/"_blank">EMC4C Marshall Island Site Visit in Majuro</a>*.
+*Gabby Lout and an interpreter speak with the crew as part of the EMC4C Marshall Island Site Visit in Majuro*.

 ##Turning Tools into Practice